neomatrixcode/Faker.jl/README.md

 Faker
 =====
-This gem is a port of Perl's Data::Faker library that generates fake data.
+This package is a port of Perl's Data::Faker library that generates fake data.

 Experimental!
 Use at your own risk!
 ===================================